neontapir/neontapir.github.io/_posts/2018/2018-09-25-Financial-Statements-5x9.md

 status: publish
 published: true
 meta:
 _edit_last: "1"
-type: post
 ---

-## Agile Chuck Wagon, season 5, episode 9
+### Agile Chuck Wagon, season 5, episode 9

 In today's episode, Chuck talks about an accounting topic, financial statements.
 He introduces the idea of a statement of cash flows, balance sheet, and income statement.
 He talks about assets, liabilities, equity, and other accounting terms.
-After hearing this episode, maybe the quarterly earnings report will be a little more interesting.

-  (length: 17 min)
+After hearing this episode, maybe the quarterly earnings report will be a little more interesting.  (length: 17 min)